Do Raccoons Live in Groups?

 Raccoons are social animals and live in groups called “bands” or “clans.”
 These groups are typically composed of related females and their offspring.
 On the other hand, male raccoons are generally solitary and only associate with females to mate.
 Raccoons are highly adaptable and can live in various environments, including forests, grasslands, and urban areas.

-Related Posts Do Raccoons Eat Rabbits?
-Explained
+Related Posts What Do Raccoons Sound Like? - Explained by Animalfunkey

 Within a raccoon band, there is often a strict hierarchy, with dominant individuals prioritizing access to food and other resources.
 Raccoons communicate with each other through a variety of vocalizations, including purring, chittering, and growling.
 They also use body language, such as posturing and gesturing, to convey information to other raccoons.
 They spend their days resting and grooming themselves, becoming more active as the sun sets.
 Raccoons are also known to be territorial and will defend their territory against intruders.